marcelblijleven/aegle/README.md

 <h1 align="center">aegle</h1>
 <p align="center" style="font-size: 1.2rem;">Simple healthcheck monitor</p>

-## Setup
+## Quick start
 Run `npm install` in the root folder to install dependencies for both server and client.

 Add services to the ./server/services folder, see the `example-service.js` file for example services.
 You can add and export either a single service, or an array of services.
 The server will automatically include your services.
 For now, valid service types are:

 | type    | check |
 |--------|------|